Ofrenda de Luz

 LEARNING EXPERIENCES

-We held workshops about light, using artistic lighting as a tool for expression and transformation.
-We worked in a laboratory to raise awareness about light and the role it plays in our lives.
+We held workshops focused on light, using artistic lighting as a tool for expression and transformation.
+In the lab portion we raised awareness about light and the role it plays in our lives.

 COLLABORATIVE CREATION

-For the construction and mounting process we collectively identifying the skills and interests of each participant in order to define their role to play, putting into practice what they learned during the workshops.
+During the construction and mounting process we collectively identified the skills and interests of each participant to define their role in putting what they learned during the workshops into practice.

 Photos by Aldo Ayllón García and Carlos Zoco Montero.